Periphery (band): Other projects

 Mark Holcomb doubles as a professional voice actor in video games, most recently lending his voice to two main characters in the police-procedural RPG Disco Elysium.
 Holcomb also co-wrote two songs on VUUR's 2016 debut album, "In This Moment, We Are Free – Cities": specifically, the songs "Freedom – Rio" and "Reunite! – Paris."

 Many of the members have composed songs for video game soundtracks.
 The band covered Metallica's "One" for the 2011 game Homefront.
 Mansoor has composed and produced songs "Follow in Flight" and "Breaking the Covenant" for the Halo 2: Anniversary soundtrack (part of the Halo: The Master Chief Collection) as well as the ending credits theme for the game Deus Ex: Mankind Divided.
 Former bandmate Adam "Nolly" Getgood mixed "Bury the Light", the theme song for Vergil in Devil May Cry 5, which was inspired by the band's song "Reptile".
+In 2017, Adam "Nolly" Getgood served as a guest instructor on the Nail The Mix educational platform, where he taught a detailed mixing session for Periphery's song "Prayer Position."
 Most recently, Mark Holcomb and Jake Bowen announced they were creating music and custom sounds for Warframe, as a part of their March 2025 update.

 Mansoor has also worked as a producer on releases by Animals as Leaders, Stray from the Path and Veil of Maya, among others.
 He also owns the guitar pedal company Horizon Devices, and co-owns software company GetGood Drums alongside Periphery bandmate Matt Halpern and former bandmate Adam "Nolly" Getgood.
 In 2024, he also wrote and recorded "The Beast" for Arcane's second season published the same year on Netflix.